Drug paraphernalia: United Kingdom

 In the UK, while cannabis is illegal, owning drug paraphernalia is not illegal, but under the Misuse of Drugs Act 1971, the individual may be committing a criminal offense if the items contain traces of drugs.

 Under Section 9A of the Misuse of Drugs Act 1971, It is a criminal offense "to supply or offer to supply an object for providing or preparing a controlled drug if a person believes that the article will be used in circumstances where the administration is unlawful.
 If convicted in a magistrates' court, the penalty is a maximum of six months in prison and/or a £5,000 fine.

+Sweden

+Injection equipment

+In Sweden, pharmacies can only sell syringes and hypodermic needles to people with a doctor's prescription for medical use.